80 Awesome & Unique Christmas Gift Ideas for Tween GirlsOctober 26, 2019 • By Tara Ziegmont

 You are my sunshine necklace – I have sung You Are My Sunshine to my sweet girls nearly every night of their entire lives, so as you might imagine, it is a very special saying to us.
 I also greet them every morning by saying, “Good morning Sunshine,” even when they’re grumpy and looking miserable.
 It’s just our thing.
 So I love this necklace, but what I love most about it is that the “You are my sunshine” is on the back, so no one has to know that it’s a sweet sentiment from mother to daughter.
 Everyone can just think that it’s a cute sun, unless she chooses to share the meaning behind it.
 Perfect for a tween who’s starting to test her independence a little.

 A meaty devotional – I love giving my girls devotionals as gifts because they are precious ways for us to bond over our love for the Lord.
 I like Indescribable: 100 Devotions About God & Science because it’s about science topics, but nothing controversial is addressed.
 There’s absolutely no discussion about young earth vs. old earth or whether the dinosaurs lived with people.
 I am a scientist and a Christian, and these topics matter to me.
 But that’s not to say that it shies away from meaty subjects.
 It talks about things like the Whirlpool Galaxy and how they point back to our brilliant Creator.
 I really like this one.
-There’s a giveaway for it at the end of the post.
 I also really like You’re God’s Girl! because it is beautiful and helps girls to realize who God made them to be and what He made them to do in the world.
 If you read it together, it would be a great starting point for lots of juicy conversations.

 Fujifilm Instax Camera with extra film – Grace has wanted one of these the last few years, but something else has always usurped it on her list.
 It’s the Polaroid camera you remember, where you take a picture and wait for it to develop – except that the picture quality is so much better than it used to be.
 If you are getting one of these this year, make sure you budget for extra film.
 The film is a little pricey.